cranieri/poker-hands/README.md

 # The Poker Hands Gem

-A simple gem to manage hands in a poker game.
+A simple ruby gem to manage hands in a poker game.

 ## Installation
     gem install poker_hands